The Mobile Apps and Sensors in Surveys (MASS) is a series of workshops organized about once a year

 The goal of this workshop is to bring together around 40 researchers from different disciplines to discuss the current state of their work on the use of mobile apps and sensors in survey data collection.
 The workshop is only open to people who are presenting a paper.

-For the second MASS workshop, we invite contributions that focus, among others, on the following issues when using mobile apps and sensors in surveys:
+The workshop focuses on the following issues when using mobile apps and sensors in surveys in particular: